bkushigian/gto-workbook/solutions/semi-bluffs-and-protection/bn-rfi-bb-call.md

     8. **Suppose you take your preferred action from the last question (check or bet the preferred size).
 If this is a bet, suppose villain calls.
 What are the best and worst turn cards for this hand?**

+        + **Best Turn Cards:** Easy: any spade.
+Also, a queen (pref non-diamond).
+A 7 is okay, and we have enough showdown value to beat about half of their range.
+          A non-spade 5 or 6 gives us a combo draw.

+        + **Worst turn cards:** We don't want to see the board pair, becase that means we aren't drawing to the nuts anymore, and also villains range uncaps.

 6. <b>A<span style="color:#008800;">&clubs;</span>J<span style="color:#008800;">&clubs;</span></b>    (Flop: A<span style="color:#000000;">&spades;</span>8<span style="color:#0088ff;">&diams;</span>4<span style="color:#000000;">&spades;</span>)